|

 for deviating from the status quo.
 Artists such as Cezanne, Monet, and Pissaro were among those who exhibited in the Salon

+des Refuses.
+That's some good company.
+Of course, 19th centuary Paris, this ain't.
 This Salon, to be held at the Khyber Club on September 12, is in its second year.
 The Salon's program is determined randomly:

 Atlantic Film Festival rejection letters are put in a barrel and drawn in a sort of reject lottery.
 Last year's Salon films